hapax/hapax.github.io/assets/minimal-networks.md

 *Exercise 12 (counting tinkertoys).* Counting the precise number of tinkertoys $T_h$, for any number of hubs $h = n - 2$, is difficult.
-We can approach this two ways: showing that $T_h$ is greater than some exponentially growing sequence, $S_h$, and "physicist's induction", where we calculate for small $h$ and guess the rest of the sequence.
+We cheat in two different ways: show that $T_h$ is greater than some exponentially growing sequence, $S_h$; or use "physicist's induction", where we calculate for small $h$ and guess the rest of the sequence.

 <figure>